 FIFA World Cup 2026 UK TV Coverage and Channels

-BBC and ITV share UK broadcast rights equally.
+BBC and ITV share UK broadcast rights.
 Both are free-to-air channels.
 All 104 matches reach UK viewers at no cost and no subscription is needed.

-ITV opens the tournament with Mexico vs. South Africa on June 11 and airs 29 Group Stage matches.
-ITV broadcasts live from New York City for the full duration of the tournament.
-ITV also airs England vs. Croatia and England vs. Panama plus Scotland’s group match against Morocco on June 19.
-BBC covers England’s Round of 32, Round of 16 and Semi-Final matches.
-BBC also airs England vs. Ghana plus Scotland’s group games against Haiti and Brazil.
-The Final airs on both BBC and ITV at the same time.
+ITV opens the tournament with Mexico vs. South Africa on June 11 at 8 PM UK time, and airs 29 group-stage matches in total.
+ITV broadcasts live from the United States for the full duration of the tournament.
+ITV also airs England vs. Croatia (June 17), England vs. Panama (June 27) and Scotland vs. Morocco (June 19).
+BBC airs England vs. Ghana (June 23) and Scotland’s group games against Haiti (June 14) and Brazil (June 24).
+If England progress, BBC covers their Round of 32, Round of 16, and a Semi-Final.
+The Final airs on both BBC and ITV simultaneously.

 UK fans can stream every match free on BBC iPlayer and ITVX.
 Scottish viewers can watch on STV and STV Player.